Yasser-R/v1-payment-api/source/includes/_requests.md

 ## Cancel a Money Request

 Cancel a money request which the authorized user created or received.
+Request must have a status of `Pending`.

 ```php
 /**